gdbroman/broman.blog/_posts/2020/2020-09-06-do-something-dangerous.md

 To live, not merely survive.

 The quickest way from despair is doing something dangerous.
 Or scary.
-As long as the brain interprets it as dangerous it does the trick, does it not?
+As long as the brain interprets it seems to do the trick, does it not?

 Such as moving to another country or quitting a safe 9 to 5.